-Wheaton alumnus George Kunhardt ’09, in association with HBO Documentary Films, Kunhardt Films and Marigold Pictures, has won a 2016 Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking for his work on Jim: The James Foley Story.
+George Kunhardt ’09, in association with HBO Documentary Films, Kunhardt Films and Marigold Pictures, in September won a 2016 Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking for his work on Jim: The James Foley Story.

 The documentary tells the story of the American photojournalist who was kidnapped in Syria and went missing for two years before video of his public execution surfaced, introducing the world to ISIS.

 Kunhardt was one of the producers on the documentary, working with producers Eva Lipman and brother Teddy Kunhardt and executive producers Peter Kunhardt (his father), Sheila Nevins and Jacqueline Glover.

 The Emmy was presented at the 68th Creative Arts Emmy Awards ceremony that was held on September 11 at the Microsoft Theater in Los Angeles to honor variety, reality and documentary programs, as well as the artists and craftspeople behind the scenes who create television excellence.

 The ceremony was televised on September 17, on FXX, and snippets also were shown during the 68th Emmy Awards show that aired live September 18 on ABC.

 Kunhardt Films, which is located in Pleasantville, N.Y., had a stellar 2016.
 Jim, which aired on HBO in February 2016, also won the Audience Award at the Sundance Film Festival.
 The company also co-produced the 10-minute film that introduced President Obama at the Democratic National Convention.
 And its film Living With Lincoln was nominated for a News & Documentary Emmy Award in the Outstanding Historical Programming: Long Form category as well as in the Outstanding Graphic Design and Art Direction category.